Where

 headlouse and insect repellent.

 How Safe Is It?
-Tea Tree oil is non-toxic.
-It
+Tea

 is generally non-irritating but as